PepikVaio/reMarkable_Xovi_Extensions/system_Translation/readme.md

 # Translation!
-Make your reMarkable feel truly yours — translate it into your native language in just moments.
+A touch of magic — and your reMarkable speaks your language.